oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * Avoid specifying the domain name stanza, as this may cause some overrides to be ignored (for example, server-template scoped overrides).
 * When overriding modules:
   * It is a best practice to use XML namespace abbreviations `jms:`, `jdbc:`, and `wldf:` respectively for JMS, JDBC, and WLDF (diagnostics) module override files.
-  * A module must already exist in your original configuration if you want to override it; it's not possible to add a new module via overrides.
-If you need your overrides to setup a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
+  * A module must already exist in your original configuration if you want to override it; it's not possible to add a new module by using overrides.
+If you need your overrides to set up a new module, then have your original configuration specify 'skeleton' modules that can be overridden.
   * See [Overriding a data source module](#overriding-a-data-source-module) for best practice advice.
-Note that similar advice applies generally too other module types.
+Note that similar advice applies generally to other module types.
-* Consider having your original configuration reference invalid usernames, passwords, and URLs:
+* Consider having your original configuration reference invalid user names, passwords, and URLs:
-  * If your original (non-overridden) configuration references non-working usernames, passwords, and URLS, then this helps guard against accidentally deploying a working configuration that's invalid for the intended environment.
+  * If your original (non-overridden) configuration references non-working user names, passwords, and URLS, then this helps guard against accidentally deploying a working configuration that's invalid for the intended environment.
 For example, if your base configuration references a working QA database, and there is some mistake in setting up overrides, then it's possible the running servers will connect to the QA database when you deploy to your production environment.

 #### Override template samples